hoc-demos/block-vs-inline/README.md

 The CSS Display Property

-This demo is just a copy of the solution files for the lab so the concepts can be demonstrated.
+This demo gives examples of block and inline elements to demonstrate the differences.